Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 Nike Free x Metcon Viking Quest

-The Nike Free x Metcon Viking Quest is another colorway in which the brand released its line of CrossFit shoes.
-With its metallic, anthracite, and cedar brown hues, the shoe creates an image of a venturous, powerful, and fearless warrior from the North.
+With its metallic, anthracite, and cedar brown hues, this colorway creates an image of a venturous, powerful, and fearless warrior from the North.

 Nike Free x Metcon Americana

-As the name suggests, the Nike Free x Metcon Americana is offered in patriotic coloration to pay homage to the motherland.
+As the name suggests, this edition is offered in patriotic coloration to pay homage to the motherland.
 A vibrant gym blue upper contrasts with a white platform and red Flywire eyelets, representing the colors of the US flag.
 The PU five-pointed stars can be seen on the apex and the heel collar.
 A red pull tab at the back also features two white stars which light up when hit with a ray of light in dark conditions.
 The insert inside completes the look with red and white stripes.